nasavbailey/CGI_target_accessibility/README.md

+# Roman Coronagraph Instrument target accessibility calculator

-# Simple tool to show approximately which days of the year Roman may point to a given target.
+Simple tool to show approximately which days of the year Roman may point to a given target.
 It is based only on the Sun-angle constraints shown in "figures/Roman-pointing-constraints" (based on a figure from Holler et al).
 This tool only provides approximate accessibilty dates because it has several simplifying assumptions:
  * the observatory is at geocenter, not the true L2 halo orbit
  * keep-out zones for the Earth, Moon, and other solar system bodies are not included.
 The Earth and Moon keep-outs have only a small effect for the majority of targets.
 The other solar system objects' keep-out zones are so small that their impacts are negligible.